 You can download your files from your Dropbox account at any time.
 There are a number of ways to do so.

 If you use the Dropbox desktop app, you can move a Dropbox folder to another location on your hard drive or to an external hard drive.

 If you use dropbox.com to access your account, you can easily download individual files or folders from dropbox.com.
 To download individual files from dropbox.com:

 - Find the file you want to download.

 - Click the "…" (ellipsis) to the right of the file’s name.

 - Click Download.

-Find information on how to download entire folders into a ZIP file (note that there are limits on how large the folder can be).
+You can also download entire folders into a ZIP file from dropbox.com (note that there are limits on how large the folder can be).